GSG-K3/master-reference/coursebook/week-5/project.md

 ### Goals:
 1) Write your server using expressJS

-2) Use at least 1 API that uses an Access Key and make your API calls from the back-end (try using the Request node module)
+2) Use at least 1 API that uses an Access Key and make your API calls from the back-end (try using the `request` node module or `node-fetch` )

 3) Add the api data to your webpage using DOM manipulation on the Front End